jake-dame/reductor/report/report.md

 }
 ```

-Moving along, the `ChordBuilder` has a method that takes a vararg which makes use of my `Pitch#toInt` string parser as well.
-The below will output a C7 chord rooted at middle C:
+Moving along, the `ChordBuilder` makes use of a vararg method, which in turn can utilize my `Pitch#toInt` string parser.
+The below will output a **C7** chord, rooted at middle C:

 ```java
 Chord chord = Chord.builder()